PawelDabrowski83/genAlgo/README.md

 <p>Gene should have <b>char[] values</b> initialized with random char length and random char values on each element.</p>

 ## Stage 2
 <p>Creation of Evaluator interface and its implementation.
 Evaluator has one method setFitness() which is used to count fitness of gene. </p>
+<p>Evaluator count fitness only by comparing two char.
+One current in gene wiht target char. </p>
+<p>Target char should be passed to Evaluator as argument in constructor </p>

 > interface Evaluator
 >